“Cistanche in Your Pants” aka “The Stalk Enlarger” and a Favorite of Genghis Khan

 In addition to this legend, it is said that Genghis Khan consumed cistanche daily.
-His sexual prowess and spread of his genes is said to make 8% of Asia’s populations his descendants.
+His stamina and spread of his genes is said to make 8% of Asia’s populations his descendants.
 This is one in 200 men worldwide!

-Herbalist Ron Teeguarden says, “Cistanche is one of the more popular, and more potent, yang tonic herbs and is found in many formulas designed to strengthen sexual function, treat impotence, and strengthen the back and knees…It is used not only in men’s sexual formulas but also in women’s, particularly to increase fertility.” *
+Herbalist Ron Teeguarden says, “Cistanche is one of the more popular, and more potent, yang tonic herbs and is found in many formulas designed to strengthen performance in the bedroom, treat impotence, and strengthen the back and knees…It is used not only in men’s performance formulas but also in women’s, particularly to increase fertility.” *

-Cistanche is one of the main ingredients in Cappra® the #1 sexual enhancement supplement in Thailand, which was shown to help with erectile dysfunction in a double-blind placebo-controlled study.*
+Cistanche is one of the main ingredients in Cappra® the #1 bedroom performance enhancement supplement in Thailand, which was shown to help with erectile dysfunction in a double-blind placebo-controlled study.*